 Term structure: references the slope of the yield curve across these different maturities.
 All things being equal, debt with longer maturity pays a higher yield.
-However that is not always how markets price risk for varying reasons (this is discussed in more detail in our yield-curve dissection here).
+However that is not always how markets price risk for varying reasons (this is discussed in more detail in my yield-curve dissection here).
 Term structure can take on various shapes, as seen below.

 Money markets cannot adequately capture this term structure.
 A fixed-rate money market yield doesn’t encapsulate that rates should be different based on the term of the loan.
 Costs of debt must be priced over time to foster true-borrowing activity.
 DeFi needs to find a real cost of crypto money across medium (3-12 months) and long-term (>12 months) time frames.
 DeFi needs a yield curve.